prpande/prpande.github.io/README.md

 ## About Me

-I am a passionate software developer with a deep interest in system engineering, machine learning, automation and robotics.
+Technophile with 10+ years in software engineering.
+Experienced in system design, distributed systems, backend development, dev-ops and cloud technologies.
+Expert in C#, C/C++, .Net technologies and Azure ecosystem.

+I also like to dabble in game development, IoT, home automation, ML and AI from time to time with a soft spot for robotics and computer vision.

 My goal is to create meaningful and innovative solutions that solve real-world problems.
 I am constantly learning and exploring new technologies to stay up-to-date with industry trends.

 ## Projects